JAllegre/pibox-monorepo/README.md

 # pibox-monorepo

-Mono reposotory to manage all app and service of my home box: miam app, checklist app, rproxy, ...
+Mono reposotory to manage all apps and services hosted on my home box: miam app, checklist app, rproxy, ...

-## Certificate configuration (for reverse proxy)
+## RPROXY - Certificate configuration

 On a fresh system install , configure letsencrypt SSL certs with cerbot